 The River Kwai Four Day Upstream Cruise Details

-During this four-day cruise from Bangkok Up The River Kwai we will visit sights and activities along the way.
-Temples, historic sites, Khmer ruins, waterfalls and war cemeteries, hot springs, the bridge over the River Kwai and local attractions etc.
+During the four day upstream cruise from Bangkok on the River Kwai, we will take you to visit sights such as temples, historic sites, Khmer ruins, waterfalls, war cemeteries, hot springs, the bridge over the River Kwai and other local attractions, as well as enable you to participate in activities all along the way.

 Monday | Cruise Day 1

-- Depart from Bangkok by van / coach to Kanchanaburi via Nakorn Pathom.
+- Depart from Bangkok by van / coach to Kanchanaburi via Nakhon Pathom.

 - Visit to Wat Tham Khaopoon, a Buddhist temple which served as a big camp of World War II.
 There is a middle cave containing stalactites and stalagmites and many remarkable Buddha images.
 Behind the temple enjoy a marvellous view down the valley of the Kwai Noi River.